 The team also recorded a parody of The Beatles' "Yellow Submarine" way back in December 2009 called "Tamama's Titties".
 It was based on an in-joke involving Tamama with breasts, and though Thorn still has the file, it is not available to the public.
 It and the in-joke it was based on, however, did influence the direction the team would take with Keroro and Tamama's relationship.

-So Proud of You: Garuru to his little brother Giroro, though for mundane things like when he taught Giroro how to read.
-Subverted however: it drives Giroro nuts.
+So Proud of You: Garuru to his little brother Giroro, but for mundane things like when he taught Giroro how to read.
+It drives Giroro nuts.

 Natsumi: "You know, he seems like a pretty nice guy."
 Giroro: "But he's so supportive!!!"